 COVID-19 Notice: The Asia Import Platform is designed to ensure that you can manage the importing process from anywhere – at a time when it’s impossible to visit suppliers and attend trade shows in Asia.

 Finding the right shipping company or freight forwarder in China can be a serious challenge.
-Logistics accounts for a tenth of the world GDP and includes everything from small scale bookings agencies to online platforms with live tracking.
+Logistics accounts for a tenth of the world’s GDP and includes everything from small-scale bookings agencies to online platforms with live tracking.

 In this guide, we help you select the right shipping company for your import business.
 Some of these companies are traditional freight forwarders, while others are shipping platforms, where you can get quotations, book, pay, and track your shipments.

-Keep reading, and learn what you must know about Fleet, Freightos, Flexport, and many other companies – as we compare them based on their services offered, locations, and ratings.
+Keep reading, and learn what you must know about DocShipper, Flexport, and many other companies – as we compare them based on their service offering, locations, and ratings.

 Disclaimer: Most of these companies are not headquartered in Mainland China or Hong Kong S.A.R.
 However, all listed shipping companies and forwarders have partners or local offices in China.
 Some are also headquartered in China, including Hong Kong.